rbnhmll/vue-workshop/vueJS_workshop--notes.md

 To preview what our end goal will be, open the `cdn--COMPLETE` directory, and open `index.html` in your browser

-We will be working mostly in the `cdn` version of the app to cover the fundamentals of Vue.
+We will be working mostly in the `cdn` version of the app to cover the fundamentals of **Vue**.
 Later we will learn about the CLI, and how to extend our application features.

 Let's get started!